abdualrhman/uncertainty-quantification_for_deep_learning/README.md

 loss_fn = QuantileLoss([0.05, 0.95])
 ```

 For active learning, the class `Oracle` can be used by passing the model, training set, test set, and sampling parameters.
+Abailable strategies:

+- `conformal-score:largest-set`
+- `least-confidence`
+- `entropy-sampler`
+- `random-sampler`

+See `src/models/oracle` for more details

 ```python